W2P-Digital/gitlab-github-migrate/README.md

 * `gitlab_id` can be found by inspecting the `body` tag of the GitLab project page (e.g. `data-project-id="84"`), or via the GitLab API.

 * `GITHUB_TEAM_ID` can be found via `api.github.com/teams` (requires org owner rights).

-* `migrate:wiki` requires that the GitHub wiki must be created first (it's enough to create a single blank page).